dsilva743/SplayTree/README.md

 Contributions by: Dominic Silva, Chris Lawler, Matthew Hayes, and Mubariz Saeed.

 # Overview
 The data structure implemented in this C++ program is called a splay tree.
-A splay tree is a self-balancing binary tree that rotates a certain direction depending on what value we are searching for.
-This data structure is programmed with the basic functions of any binary tree (inserting, deleting, searching), but the main difference that distincts this binary tree from other types is the splaying function.
+A splay tree is a self-balancing binary search tree that rotates a certain direction depending on what value we are searching for.
+This data structure is programmed with the basic functions of any binary search tree (inserting, deleting, searching), but the main difference that distincts this binary search tree from other types is the splaying function.
 This function searches for a certain value stored in a node by rotating the tree in a certain direction.
 In other words, setting each visited node as the root node and making the proper arrangements until the node we are searching for is the root node.
 With this important function description in mind, there are many types of rotations that will occur based on the location of the node in question.
 The rotation types are zig, zig-zig, zig-zag, and zag-zag.
 These types of rotation are implemented in this program and will be described in greater detail in this README.md file.